brtnfld/hdf5/utils/vfd_swmr/README.md

     -k: Keep output files from each crash iteration (generates many files, useful for debugging)

 Output Files (when using -k option):
-All output files are placed in the crasher_test/ directory:
     <test>_recovery.out.<count>         - Recovery tool output and error messages
     <test>_h5clear_pre.out.<count>      - H5clear output before recovery
     <test>_h5clear_post.out.<count>     - H5clear output after recovery
     <test>_validation_pre.out.<count>   - Validation output before recovery
     <test>_validation_post.out.<count>  - Validation output after recovery
     <writer_name>.out.<count>           - Writer tool output

-Where <test> is the test name and <count> is the iteration number.
+Where <test> is the test name, <count> is the iteration number, and <writer_name> is the actual name of the writer program.
 Note that a single test may run dozens of iterations, so many files will be created with the -k option.

 Tests:
     standard  - Test vfd_swmr_writer crash recovery
-    bigset    - Test vfd_swmr_bigset_writer crash recovery (currently the primary test) sparse    - Test vfd_swmr_sparse_writer crash recovery
+    bigset    - Test vfd_swmr_bigset_writer crash recovery
+    sparse    - Test vfd_swmr_sparse_writer crash recovery
     remove    - Test vfd_swmr_remove_writer crash recovery

 If no tests are specified, all tests will be run.

+All output files are placed in a newly made crash_test/ directory inside the current working directory.

 Test Process (for each iteration):
 1. Generate initial HDF5 file (if required by the test)